transpect/github-api/README.md

 ## Authentification

 The GitHub API limits the number of requests to 60 requests per day.
 To bypass this limit, you have to generate an access token in your GitHub settings.
-You can pass this token with the equally named option `tolken`.
+You can pass this token with the equally named option `token`.

 ## Steps